ArdanaLabs/apps-team/workflow-guidelines.md

 first noticed the bug.
 A regression test should be set up (either an automated test, or in the QA process).

+Given the different expertises in the frontend team, we have decided to split the frontend in half:
+- The first half contains all the structure and design of the websites, but no business logic
+  * Built by Greg
+  * Tooling: EJS + esbuild, to generate HTML/CSS-based websites with a bit of JS
+  * The result of this work is the single source of truth on what the HTML/CSS of the production website should be
+- The second half is the business logic
+  * Built by Hao and Peter
+  * These components will be designed by Greg first, but without the business logic
+  * The components which require business logic, will be rebuilt in Purescript to generate the exact same HTML as what Greg wrote, but with business logic
+- This way everyone can work through tools they are more comfortable and familiar with (compared to fp-ts), and build great websites
+- Note: The landing pages don't contain any business logic, so they will be entirely built by Greg